Symbiopsychotaxiplasm: Release

-With no other options, Greaves held onto the original print negatives and toured the film as much as he was able, showing his work at film festivals and museums.
+With no other options, Greaves held onto the original print negatives until 1991, when the Brooklyn Museum held a retrospective of Greaves' work and the curator requested to show the undistributed film.

 The film developed a cult status and eventually caught the attention of actor and filmmaker Steve Buscemi, who attended a screening at the 1992 Sundance Film Festival.
 Seeing the film's potential, Buscemi worked to secure financing for a sequel and the release of the original film.
 Eventually, Buscemi and Greaves were joined by director Steven Soderbergh.
 Together, the three managed to secure distribution channels for the film and financing for one of Greaves's sequels.

 After years of post-development limbo, the film saw a theatrical and DVD release in 2006 alongside its new sequel, Symbiopsychotaxiplasm: Take 21/2, which continues the narrative of two of the actors from the original 35 years later.